 The story of Stuart Hugh Cormack.

-Who Stuart Cormack Was To SEOFife
+Who Stuart Cormack Was To SEOFife.

-We ended University after each building four friendships that we hoped would last a life time.
+We ended University after each building four friendships that we hoped would last a lifetime.

 ‘I met Stuart in my very first Freshers week at a Drama society meeting.
 From the moment I met him he showed a unique kindness to me and a genuine sense to want to get to know who I was and what my story was about and I will always appreciate him for that.
-During our time at university I would get to know him better and beneath each layer would reveal a man with a beautiful soul.
+During our time at university, I would get to know him better and beneath each layer would reveal a man with a beautiful soul.

 I thank God for the times that we shared’ – Panashe Bopoto, (Longtime friend and Flatmate in 4th year)

 From day one, Stuart Hugh Cormack was hard to miss.
 He was 6ft5, made everybody laugh and fit right into the big, little brother suit.
-Sam, was instantly the closest to Stuart (apart from both being well over 6ft) and already acquaintances from high school in North Berwick but we all learned to love his gentle soul, absolutely hilarious and sometimes absurd sense of humor.
-Stuart was the guy who introduced everyone in the flat to their new favorite series, film, album, comedian, author, artist, play, comic… you name it.
+Sam, was instantly the closest to Stuart (apart from both being well over 6ft) and already acquaintances from high school in North Berwick but we all learned to love his gentle soul, absolutely hilarious and sometimes absurd sense of humour.
+Stuart was the guy who introduced everyone in the flat to their new favourite series, film, album, comedian, author, artist, play, comic… you name it.
 He knew it and knew something you would like.
-(He and Sam made me watch ‘The Room’- it sums up Stu’s sense of humor to a T).
+(He and Sam made me watch ‘The Room’- it sums up Stu’s sense of humour to a T).

 ‘I mean, Stuart wasn’t just a person- he was an experience.
 He never did have a great deal of time for the mundanities of life, instead doing things his way…. because tasting pasta to see if it was cooked was just too boring for Stuart, he had to fling it at the wall and basically redecorate the kitchen with spaghetti’ – Conor Healy (Flat mate for 1st, Second and Third Year of University)